The Canadian Securities Institute® (CSI) is the most experienced and trusted financial educator endorsed by regulatory authorities across Canada.

 CSI is committed to overseeing the ethical standards required of its designation holders.
 We monitor adherence to the PFP® Code of Ethics through reviews, periodic audits of the designation holder's annual commitment and declaration requirements, handling public complaints and tracking news and regulatory reports.

 All candidates are required to declare any legal action, allegations or complaints prior to being granted a designation and also each year upon renewal of that designation.
-Beginning February 2019, ,this declaration has been adjusted to clarify the information to be declared and a “Fit and Proper Requirement” is now a component of the application.
+A “Fit and Proper Requirement” is a component of the application.
 The requirement sets out the following situations for self-declaration:

 - Any accusations of professional misconduct, disciplinary or reprimands or license suspensions or revocations by an employer, professional association or administrative or regulatory authority